CSCfi/scalable-python/Doc/faq/extending.rst

 In Python you can use the :mod:`codeop` module, which approximates the parser's behavior sufficiently.
 IDLE uses this, for example.

-The easiest way to do it in C is to call :cfunc:`PyRun_InteractiveLoop` (perhaps in a separate thread) and let the Python interpreter handle the input for you.
-You can also set the :cfunc:`PyOS_ReadlineFunctionPointer` to point at your custom input function.
+The easiest way to do it in C is to call :c:func:`PyRun_InteractiveLoop` (perhaps in a separate thread) and let the Python interpreter handle the input for you.
+You can also set the :c:func:`PyOS_ReadlineFunctionPointer` to point at your custom input function.
 See ``Modules/readline.c`` and ``Parser/myreadline.c`` for more hints.

-However sometimes you have to run the embedded Python interpreter in the same thread as your rest application and you can't allow the :cfunc:`PyRun_InteractiveLoop` to stop while waiting for user input.
-The one solution then is to call :cfunc:`PyParser_ParseString` and test for ``e.error`` equal to ``E_EOF``, which means the input is incomplete).
+However sometimes you have to run the embedded Python interpreter in the same thread as your rest application and you can't allow the :c:func:`PyRun_InteractiveLoop` to stop while waiting for user input.
+The one solution then is to call :c:func:`PyParser_ParseString` and test for ``e.error`` equal to ``E_EOF``, which means the input is incomplete).
 Here's a sample code fragment, untested, inspired by code from Alex Farber::